elephantscale/bigdl-tutorials/docker/README.md

     #   to do a different build file
     # do not forget this DOT (.) at the end
+    $   docker build  -f  Dockerfile-v3   .

+    # to add a tag
     $   docker build  -f  Dockerfile-v3  -t bigdl/bigdl   .
 ```